 Most diners do not read your menu in depth, they are actually more likely to scan through it quickly.
 Therefore best practice is to ensure all images, dish names and prices are clear and easy to find and read.

-Menu engineers recommend placing your best dishes in the upper right-hand corner, known as the “sweet spot”, as this is the first place that most diners look.
+Menu designers recommend placing your best dishes in the upper right-hand corner, known as the “sweet spot”, as this is the first place that most diners will look.
 An additional suggestion is to use illustrations to highlight those dishes and entice diners.
-In the case of one-page menus, this would be the top of the page.
+In the case of one-page menus, the best spot would be the top of the page.

 You can also use headings, fonts, and illustrations to draw attention to certain items in your menu.
 These highlights are known as “eye magnets” in the menu design industry.
-Examples could be annotations showing which items other people love or which meals are great for sharing.
-However, try not to overuse these “eye magnets”, limiting them to one per page is the suggested best practice to maximise their impact.
+Examples of this include annotations showing which items other people love or which meals are great for sharing.

 Other guidelines to give your menus the best impact are: